michel-adelino/sevenrooms/README.md

 ## Prerequisites

-- Ruby 2.7 or higher
+- Ruby 3.1.0 or higher
-- A valid SevenRooms API key
+- A valid SevenRooms API client ID and secret
+- A valid SevenRooms Concierge ID
 - Access to the SevenRooms API endpoints

 ## Installation